 d.
 Personal qualities of integrity, credibility, and a passion for improving the lives of LOPF’s beneficiaries.

-Service on LOPF’s Board of Directors is without remuneration, except for administrative support, and travel, costs in relation to Board members’ duties.
+Service on LOPF’s Board of Directors is without remuneration, except for administrative support, and travel, costs in relation to Board Members’ duties.

-Portrait of an ideal Board Member*
+Portrait of an Ideal Board Member*

 An effective Board will solve all—yes, all—the problems of building and maintaining The Lions of Pennsylvania Foundation: financial, administratively, and be active in planning for it’s future, and whatever else there is.
-The effective Board is successful only because of the individual members during their job.
+The effective Board is successful only because of the individual members doing their job.
 Thus, find good Board Members and you will have a successful organization.

 What does the Ideal Board Member look like?

-The Ideal Board member is…
+The Ideal Board Member is…

-A Leader: Followers need not apply, accept only Leaders!
+A Leader: Followers need not apply, accept only leaders!
 Financial, political, social, educational.

 A Worker: Find someone with the old fashion work ethic; one who wants and needs to work in order to be fulfilled.